It is the 1. of December and the month of Christmas has started!

 I’ve been looking forward to – and stressed out a little – about the goals that I have set for myself.

-Here on December 1.
-I started Christmas with a classic in my family – Kløben buns/rolls!
+I start Christmas with a classic in my family – Kløben Christmas buns or Kløben Christmas rolls!

-I am one of those people who are glad that succade is not completely extinct.
+I am one of those people who are glad that succade is not entirely extinct.

-I want succade in my Christmas buns and candied orange peel – in return, I have no need for the multi-colored cocktail cherries.
+I want succade in my Christmas buns and candied orange peel – in return, I do not need the extra sweet multi-coloured cocktail cherries many Danes like so much.

 I bake these Christmas buns a few times in December.

-Usually the first Sunday of Advent and when my parents come to visit – they also enjoy the Christmas classic Kløben buns/rolls.
+Usually, the first Sunday of Advent and when my parents visit in December, they also enjoy the Christmas classic Kløben buns.

 Which holiday classic is your favourite?